rmm5t/liquidmetal/README.markdown

 * The Quicksilver algorithm doesn't give proper weight to abbreviations that match the first character of the scored string.
-* The Quicksilver algorithm is extremely slow for certain length string/abbreviation combinations because of it's use of recursion.
+* The Quicksilver algorithm is extremely slow for certain length string/abbreviation combinations because of its use of recursion.
 While slightly slower for shorter length string/abbreviation combinations, LiquidMetal outperforms the Quicksilver algorithm by orders of magnitude under other conditions.